Missouri State University

 As a living honor to Hall’s passion and dedication, the Mark J. Hall Best of Show will be awarded annually to a student during the all-student, juried exhibition to inspire and demonstrate how the efforts of one person can have such a big impact on so many.

-Filed Under: Headlines Tagged With: art and design, College of Arts and Letters
+Filed Under: Headlines Tagged With: Art and design, Reynolds College of Arts Social Sciences and Humanities

 Related